New Cold Sore Laser Treatment Now Available

 Cold sore laser therapy with LLLT is conducted by applying specific wavelengths of light to cold sores with specific energy output.
 Though it’s effective, it’s also cost and time prohibitive, which is why Luminance RED uses LED technology to produce the same wavelengths and energy output.

-Luminance RED is a breakthrough cold sore treatment cleared by the FDA to shorten the healing time of active outbreaks and prevent future outbreaks altogether.
-The Luminance RED device nourishes the skin with light, which is metabolized to accelerate the body’s healing process and strengthen its defenses against future attacks.
+Luminance RED is a breakthrough cold sore treatment designed to shorten the healing time of active outbreaks and prevent future outbreaks altogether.
+The Luminance RED device nourishes the skin with light, which is metabolized into ATP (adenosine triphosphate or cellular energy) to accelerate the body’s healing process and strengthen its defenses against future attacks.

 NEED A QUICK OVERVIEW OF